How can we help teachers to create engaging, interactive lessons for their students?

 - Provide a consistent experience across all activity creation

-- Update visual styles to be more friendly and fun
+- Update the visual style to be more friendly and engaging

 - Design for future scalability

-- Tools: Sketch, InVision, Adobe Illustrator, Balsamiq, Zeplin
+- Tools: Sketch, InVision, Photoshop, Illustrator, Zeplin, Balsamiq

 - Min: Product Manager